jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ORM 		- Online Order Management system

-## As-of state of existing data integration component
+## Common challenges in data integration process in DWH

 PROMO-DI component in DWH provides data for a few key business functions:
 - provide fact-dimensional data for Reports and Business Intelligence Analysis.
 - provide flat store&item level promotional data for downstream retail store promotion management system.
 - provide flat corporate&item level promotional data for downstream Online Order Management system.

 In the first half of this document, I will explain four challenges in PROMO-DI data integration component.
 These challenges are common to most of data warehouse systems.
 In the second half of the document, I will propose solutions to these challenges.

-The challenges are described in the following.

-### Challenge-1: manual process to add or change dimensional data in DWH
+### Challenge-1: manual DML SQL process to add or change dimensional data in DWH

-   The existing system adopts an approach that is commonly used by developers in data warehouse system.
+   The data integration component usually adopts an approach that is commonly used by developers in data warehouse system.
 Since the DWH developers are good at writing SQLs, they wrote the individual SQL insert/update/delete DML statments to add/change dimensional data in DWH dimensional tables.
 This approach is simple and works great when the number of new or changed dimensional records is small (less than 20 records).

    However, when the number of new or changed dimensional records is big (hundreds of records), this approach is heavy coding labored, non-visualized, hard to trace the DML statments in script.